College of Visual & Performing Arts

 Favorite acting credits include the title role in Walk to Freedom: The Mary Draper Ingles Story, Nashville Shakespeare Festival’s Julius Caesar (alongside NFL legend Eddie George), Romeo & Juliet and Amadeus (opposite Tony nominated star Robert Cuccioli) at The Shakespeare Theatre of New Jersey, and A Christmas Carol, Night of the Living Dead and Alice in Wonderland at The Hippodrome in Florida.
 She has also appeared on screen in multiple commercials, industrials and independent films.

 As a director, Robyn was honored to receive the Kennedy Center/American College Theatre Festival Excellence in Directing Award for Shrek.
 Other memorable experiences at the helm include Death of a Salesman, The Servant of Two Masters, Leading Ladies, Proof, Once Upon a Mattress.
-At RU, Robyn has directed Rapture, Blister, Burn, The Diary of Anne Frank, Dr. Seuss’ The Cat in the Hat, Lilly’s Purple Plastic Purse, and Before and Beyond Words, a devised piece.
+At RU, Robyn has directed The Rainbow Fish Musical, Fabulation or the Re-education of Undine, Urinetown, Almost Maine, Rapture, Blister, Burn, The Diary of Anne Frank, Dr. Seuss’ The Cat in the Hat, Lilly’s Purple Plastic Purse, and Before and Beyond Words, a devised piece.
 Other recent credits include Movement Coach for Washington & Lee University’s James and the Giant Peach and Dialect Coach for Morraine Valley Community College’s A Day in the Death of Joe Egg.